This article has been updated since originally published on Nov. 1, 2003. Its heartfelt tale of "dividend love" is relevant now more than ever.

 Look for experienced management that is well respected by co-workers, analysts, the media, and managers of other companies.
-You'd like to see someone that has been with the company for an extended period of time, or, if new, someone who made a material contribution to the success of the company from which they came.
+You'd like to see someone who has been with the company for an extended period of time or, if new, someone who made a material contribution to the success of the company from which she came.
 A team of quality managers with a history of working well together is even more desirable.
 If you have a CEO, COO, and a chairman who have worked well together for several years, you're in a very positive situation.

 The Foolish bottom line

 At the end of the day, this strategy is no different from any other in that it requires a significant amount of time and effort to succeed.
 One must dig through countless losers in order to find just a handful of the best opportunities, and if you simply don't have the time to make that commitment, or if you're looking to supplement your own selections, consider letting the Fool do the work for you.

 This, after all, is my life's work, and professionally speaking, there's nothing I enjoy more.
 Income Investor provides two superior income-producing selections each month in addition to other actionable advice on how to increase yields in other areas of your portfolio.
 We also regularly feature other carefully screened selections which, like the newsletter, are also producing market-beating returns with lower volatility than the benchmarks.